Open-Attestation/adr/verifier.md

 #### OpenAttestationEthereumDocumentStoreIssued

-The `OpenAttestationEthereumDocumentStoreIssued` checks the issuance status of the document using `OpenAttestationSignature2018` with `DOCUMENT_STORE` or `TOKEN_REGISTRY` methods.
+The `OpenAttestationEthereumDocumentStoreIssued` checks the issuance status of the document using `OpenAttestationSignature2018` with `DOCUMENT_STORE` methods.

 Signature of OA Document using this method: